king-ggobuk/digital-forensic/digital-forensic-challenge-2023.md

 (+ transportation fee for 2 people of international team when participating in the DFRF workshop.)

 Note, the winning teams have an obligation to present at the DFRF workshop.

+## Report submission
+Send email to korea.df.challenge@gmail.com with the subject line “[team name] Tech Contest Report” after registration.
+(You can write report in English or Korean)